 The choice of seafood will be restricted to the specific species listed in the table below.
-It is hoped that this will encourage creativity and imagination through craft skills, rather than the use of exotic species and, in addition, raise awareness of sustainability issues amongst entrants to the catering profession.
+It is hoped this will encourage creativity and imagination through craft skills, rather than the use of exotic species and, in addition, raise awareness of sustainability issues amongst entrants to the catering profession.

 Each team has to present three courses for six people using the seafood in each category.